AndrewMcKean/mealplanner/README.md

 Ideally this would be developed, in the long term, as some sort of user friendly app but I currently have little to no experience in that sort of front-end stuff and so will concentrate on the back-end stuff in the short term.

-The project should be simple enough and should give me the opportunity to consolidate the learning from my university studies so far.
+The project should be simple enough and should give me the opportunity to consolidate the learning from my university studies so far while also allowing me to get to grips with github which I intend to use going forward.